stefnotch/vibrating-alarm-clock/README.md

 ## TODO:
 https://victorleungtw.com/write-your-android-app-to-run-in-background-mode-as-a-service

-Scan for devices
-Connect to device
+Connect to device (connectToLipstick)
-Vibrate
+Vibrate (and do it randomly)

 ## Extra stuff for later
+- Auto reconnect on (alarm)restart
+- Show scan results
 - Show that connect button if we aren't connected
 - Warn on missing location (turned off) and better permissions management
 - Snooze